Join our online Christian art degree and access outstanding expertise and digital archives.

 Dr Joanne Anderson, Head of Art History

-Joanne is Reader in Art History specialising in late medieval and Renaissance art, with particular expertise in the visual representations of Mary Magdalen.
 She is author of Moving with the Magdalen: Late Medieval Art and Devotional Practice in the Alps and has featured on Britain’s Lost Masterpieces (BBC4) and In Our Time (BBC R4) on the topic of the saint.
-Her broader research interests extend to the sacralising of the landscape and female patronage in the Late Middle Ages, and 20th-century exhibition history.

 View Joanne’s profile

-Professor Tom Greggs, Head of Divinity
+Professor Tom Greggs, Marischal Chair of Divinity

 View Tom’s profile